-UD ADVANCE is working with Human Resources and the provost’s office to investigate options for providing dependent-care benefits, which are expected to increase employee productivity and retention and improve perceptions of climate.
+UD ADVANCE is working with Human Resources and the provost’s office to investigate options for enhancing dependent-care benefits, which is expected to increase employee productivity and retention and improve perceptions of climate.
 While we are still in the initial stages of this work, you can click here to access a policy brief written by UD ADVANCE that describes options that other institutions have used.

 Employee Assistance Program (EAP)

 The state of DE offers an EAP, ComPsych Guidance Resources, to UD employees.
 This service offers confidential guidance on topics such as work-life solutions and legal issues.
 Click here for more information.